-We have not yet demonstrated our ability to initiate or successfully complete any clinical trials, including large-scale, pivotal clinical trials, obtain regulatory approvals, manufacture a commercial scale drug, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful commercialization.
+We have not yet demonstrated our ability to successfully complete any clinical trials, including large-scale, pivotal clinical trials, obtain regulatory approvals, manufacture a commercial scale drug, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful commercialization.
 Typically, it takes many years to develop one new drug from the time it is discovered to when it is available for treating patients.
 Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history.
-In addition, as a new business, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
 We will need to transition from a company with a research focus to a company capable of supporting commercial activities.
 We may not be successful in such a transition.